nakulmitra/linux-cheatsheet/README.md

+# Linux Command Cheat Sheet
+Welcome to the ultimate cheat sheet for essential **Linux** commands.
+This repository is designed to help developers, sysadmins, and DevOps engineers quickly recall the most commonly used terminal commands.

-# File and Directory Commands
+## File and Directory Commands
 | Command | Description |
 |--------|-------------|
 | `ls` | Lists files and directories in the current directory.
 Use `ls -l` for long listing format. |